How to Become a Speech Therapist in Colorado

 Step 1.
 Earn a Speech Therapist Degree: Complete an ASHA-Accredited Graduate Program in Speech-Language Pathology

-Master’s programs in communicative sciences and disorders generally do not require applicants to hold a degree in closely related major.
-If you hold a bachelor’s degree in an unrelated major, you would be allowed to complete foundational courses as part of the graduate program before beginning graduate-level coursework.
+Master’s programs in communicative sciences and disorders generally do not require applicants to have a bachelor’s in a closely related major, but it definitely makes your path easier.
+If you hold a bachelor’s degree in an unrelated major, you are usually allowed to complete foundational courses as part of the graduate program before beginning graduate-level coursework, however.

 Standard prerequisite courses include: